-As part of our commitment to improve veterans’ access to health services, the Government has announced an extension to the Provisional Access to Medical Treatment (PAMT) program.
+As part of the Australian Government’s commitment to improve veterans’ access to health services, the Provisional Access to Medical Treatment (PAMT) program has been extended.

-Registration to participate has been extended to 30 June 2022, and those veterans who register their claim with DVA before that date, can continue to receive treatment under the program until 31 December 2022.
+Registration to participate has been extended to 30 June 2024.
+Veterans who register their claim with DVA before that date can continue to receive treatment under the program until 31 December 2024.

 Who is eligible for the program?

 The program is open to veterans who:

 - Make a liability claim for a service-related injury or disease under either:

 - Submit their claim by 30 June 2024.

 - Have an injury or disease that relates to one or more of the 20 specified conditions.

 Eligible veterans can continue to receive the provisional treatment until one of the following occurs: